Find Grad Schools

 5 Yearly Graduations

 The 8th most popular school in the country for soil sciences majors who are seeking their master's degree is University of Wisconsin - Madison.
-Each year, around 44,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,273 per year, while in-state graduate students, on average, pay $10,728 per year.
-For the 2020-2021 academic year, 5 master's degrees were handed out to soil sciences majors at UW - Madison.
+During the most recent year for which we have data, 5 people received their master's degree in soil sciences from UW - Madison.

 #11